Last updated: 12/01/2012

 4G is the term coined by the cellular carriers to refer to the new/next generation of transmission standards for cellular voice and data.
 While what is currently available is not truly 4G by definition of the standards bodies, it is still marketed as 4G to represent the fact that it requires new equipment, and is significantly faster than the current 3G technology.
 Effective actual speeds of Verizon LTE have been seen in use up to 42 mbps.
 This is actual use - not theoretical.
 As the systems become loaded Verizon says the expected speeds will be in the 5-12 mbps area (downloads), or perhaps a little faster.
 Still quite fast compared to today's 3G speeds, which average in use up to 1.2 mbps or so.
 I have personally seen Verizon 4G running at 32 mbps, and commonly see 12 - 15 mbps.

-Verizon and Sprint (along with its partner Clearwire) have the largest 4G networks at the moment.
-Verizon's service is called LTE and they started the rollout in December, 2010.
-It operates initially on the new 700 MHz bandwidth in many locations - but it can be on any of the Verizon bands (700, 800 and 1900 mhz).
-Because it may operate on a different frequency than the existing network it requires new modems (aircards), perhaps new external antennas, and new amplifiers.
 Sprint's service is called Mobile WiMAX and operates on the 2.5 GHz band.
 It also requires new equipment.
 While the newer services do require equipment upgrades, it is worth the trouble and expense for the greater speed and better integration of voice and data on a pure IP network.
 From an end-user perspective through 2012 the issue is the degree of availability of the networks.
-Neither network is widespread enough that most RVers will be able to take advantage of it - yet.
-By late 2012 this should change.
-But if you do frequent areas where 4G is available you will want to take advantage of the speed.
 AT&T has an HSPA+ network that has higher speeds than their previous networks.
 They are moving to LTE starting in mid 2011, but this will take some time.
 While the HSPA+ network is not bad, it is not as widely deployed as the Verizon network.
 If you are choosing only one provider for data, my advice is to choose Verizon.
 If you can afford multiple plans, then my advice is to get a 4G aircard on Verizon, and a shared data plan with smartphone on ATT.
 This will permit you to use the smartphone with a free hotspot - giving you the best selection of data networks no matter where you are.

 All of the vendors currently provide aircards that can handle 3G and 4G.
 The older 3G aircards are no longer sold by the network providers, but they still work on the networks - you can buy them on Ebay and from private parties.
-The issue with the current crop of 3G/4G cards is that they are new technology, and like anything new there are some issues with them switching between 3G and 4G.
-These issues will be worked out as the new networks are deployed, and I don't expect this will be an issue long.

-So what do you do?
+So what do you do? (as of February, 2014)

 Sprint users can get unlimited 4G for $60 a month and fall back to 5GB of 3G on that plan.
 So if you frequent a 4G Sprint area that is a great bargain.
 Most people will consume more data on 4G because of the available speeds.
 But if you are most often in a 3G Sprint area you get no real benefit from the 4G pricing plan, and Verizon would be a better deal.
 And history has shown that Verizon will roll out the network faster and more broadly than Sprint - another factor to keep in mind.